 It is never too early to start thinking about Business Succession Planning.
-All business owners eventually reach a point where they want to retire, they want to slow down, they want to try their hand at something new, they want to give the younger generation a chance to show their stuff or they just want to cash out.
+All business owners eventually reach a point where they want to retire, they want to slow down, want to try their hand at something new, want to give the younger generation a chance to show their stuff, or want to cash out.
 In every case, it is a smoother and generally more profitable transition if the owners have taken the time to plan and think through what is required to successfully transition their business.

 Succession planning may involve employee stock ownership plans (“ESOPs”).
-By using a ESOP vehicle, business owners may be able to create a market for their stock where no market otherwise exists, and may be able to sell their stock to such ESOP in a tax-advantaged away.
-But ESOPs are somewhat complicated and costly to set-up and maintain, and you need to consider whether the possible upfront tax savings are worth the cost and administrative complexities inherent in such arrangements.
+By using an ESOP vehicle, business owners may be able to create a market for their stock where no market otherwise exists, and may be able to sell their stock to such ESOP in a tax-advantaged way.
+But ESOPs are somewhat complicated and costly to set up and maintain.
+You must consider whether the possible upfront tax savings are worth the cost and administrative complexities inherent in such arrangements.

 There are many other issues related to succession planning that need to be considered, including valuation of the company stock, use of valuation discounts, use of stock redemption or buy-sell agreements, use of employee non-compete agreements, and training of future management.
 The team at Pickrel, Schaeffer & Ebeling have worked with countless businesses throughout the area, from initial start-up, articles of incorporation, employment and employee issues, through to business succession planning.